MeenaAru/AWS-Cloud/Cloud Concepts.md

 An IAM role is similar to an IAM user, in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
 However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone (or any service, application, ...etc) who needs it.
 Also, a role does not have standard long-term credentials such as a password or access keys associated with it.
 Instead, when you assume a role, it provides you with temporary security credentials for your role session.
 IAM roles are meant to be assumed by authorized entities, such as IAM users, applications, or an AWS service such as Amazon EC2.

+**IAM roles with temporary credentials are useful in the following situations:**

+**Applications running on Amazon EC2:** You can use an IAM role to manage temporary credentials for applications running on an EC2 instance and make AWS CLI or AWS API requests.
+This is more secure than storing access keys within the EC2 instance.

+**Federated user access:** Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, or a web identity provider.
+These are known as federated users.
+AWS assigns a role to a federated user when access is requested through an identity provider.

+**AWS service access:** A service role is an IAM role that a service assumes to perform actions on your behalf.
+An IAM administrator can create, modify, and delete a service role from within IAM.

+## IAM policies
+Let you allow or deny access to AWS services (such as Amazon S3), individual AWS resources (such as a specific S3 bucket), or individual API actions (such as s3:CreateBucket).
+An IAM policy can be applied only to IAM users, groups, or roles, and it can never restrict the root identity of the AWS account (The AWS root account).

+## If you suspect that your account has been compromised, or if you have received a notification from AWS that the account has been compromised, perform the following tasks:

+- Change your AWS root account password and the passwords of all IAM users.
+- Delete or rotate all root and AWS Identity and Access Management (IAM) access keys.
+- Delete any potentially compromised IAM users.
+- Delete any resources on your account you didn’t create, such as EC2 instances and AMIs, EBS volumes and snapshots, and IAM users.
+- Respond to any notifications you received from AWS Support through the AWS Support Center.

 ## AWS WAF (Web Application Firewall)
 Helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
 You can use AWS WAF to create custom rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that are designed for your specific application.